ted-spence-avalara/developer-dot/avatax/dev-guide/calculating-tax-offline/tax-content-api.md

         </tr>
         <tr>
           <td>TaxRuleOptions</td>
           <td>Applies a special tax scenario rule to the transaction.
 There is only one supported value at this time: TaxAll.
-With a threshold, this rule taxes the entire amount once the total is over the threshold</td>
+With a threshold, this rule taxes the entire amount once the total reaches the threshold</td>
           <td>TaxAll</td>
         </tr>
         <tr>